Skip to main content

 • Does the user have a legitimate business reason?

-• Could an existing Runlayer-managed MCP fulfill the need?
+• Could an existing Runlayer-managed MCP or skill fulfill the need?

 • Is this a one-off or widespread usage pattern?